OpenFn/docs/docs/jobs/state.md

 ---
-title: Initial and final state runs
+title: Initial and final state for runs
 ---

 ## Initial state